Does this test have other names?

-But if your provider thinks your heart has been damaged from a heart attack, he or
+But if your provider thinks your heart has been damaged from a heart attack, they

-she may order tests to confirm it. .
+may order tests to confirm it.
 These include:

 Blood tests for other heart attack markers.
 These tests will look at troponin and other substances that may be released when your

 heart is damaged.